youkaicountry/yknytt/README.md

 To properly export, `knytt/worlds/*` must be included in the export filters

 To build a proper Android APK, activate the "Internet" permission.

-### Playing

-You can download additional levels from the built-in level downloader (if our server is running).

-Or you can place packed (.knytt.bin) or unpacked levels in `worlds` directory.